-- ensure that staff are supported during the referrals processes, and - support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support. - ensure that staff do everything they can to support social workers and contribute to assessments of children when Children's Social Care become involved - ensure that all staff sign to indicate that they have read and understand the child protection and safeguarding policy; the staff behaviour policy (code of conduct); the behaviour policy; the school/college's safeguarding response to children who go missing from education; the role of the DSL (including the identity of the DSL and any deputies); and Part 1 of Keeping Children Safe in Education 2022 (and also Part 5 and Annex B of Keeping Children Safe in Education 2022 in relation to staff who work directly with children) - ensure that all staff understand that if they have any concerns about a child's welfare, they should act on them immediately, either by speaking to the DSL (or a deputy) or, in exceptional circumstances, taking responsibility to make a referral to Children's Social Care - ensure that all staff know how to make a referral as in sections 27-29 of this policy has a working knowledge of relevant national guidance in respect of all specific safeguarding issues highlighted in sections 31-50 (pages 11-16) and Annex B (page 139) of Keeping Children Safe in Education 2022, ensuring that all staff receive necessary training, information and guidance - understand the unique risks associated with online safety and ensures that staff are trained to have the requisite knowledge and up to date capability to keep children safe whilst they are online - understand the relevance of data protection legislation and regulations, especially the Data Protection Act 2018 and General Data Protection Regulation (GDPR) in respect of safeguarding children - liaise with the nominated governor and headteacher (where the DSL role is not carried out by the headteacher) as appropriate - ensure that the headteacher is aware of the responsibility under Working Together 2018 to refer all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the Local Authority Designated Officer (LADO) within one working day prior to any internal investigation; and to the Disclosure and Barring Service (DBS) as appropriate
+- ensure that staff are supported during the referrals processes, and - support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support. - ensures that staff do everything they can to support social workers and contribute to assessments of children when Children's Social Care become involved - ensures that all staff sign to indicate that they have read and understand the child protection and safeguarding policy; the staff behaviour policy (code of conduct); the behaviour policy; the school/college's safeguarding response to children who go missing from education; the role of the DSL (including the identity of the DSL and any deputies); and Part 1 of Keeping Children Safe in Education 2023 (and also Part 5 and Annex B of Keeping Children Safe in Education 2023 in relation to staff who work directly with children) - ensures that all staff understand that if they have any concerns about a child's welfare, they should act on them immediately, either by speaking to the DSL (or a deputy) or, in exceptional circumstances, taking responsibility to make a referral to Children's Social Care - ensures that all staff know how to make a referral as in sections 27-29 of this policy has a working knowledge of relevant national guidance in respect of all specific safeguarding issues highlighted in sections 31-50 (pages 11-16) and Annex B (page 139) of Keeping Children Safe in Education 2023, ensuring that all staff receive necessary training, information and guidance. - understands the unique risks associated with online safety and ensures that staff are trained to have the requisite knowledge and up to date capability to keep children safe whilst they are online.
+This includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - understands the relevance of data protection legislation and regulations, especially the Data Protection Act 2018 and General Data Protection Regulation (GDPR) in respect of safeguarding children - liaises with the nominated governor and headteacher (where the DSL role is not carried out by the headteacher) as appropriate - ensures that the headteacher is aware of the responsibility under Working Together 2018 to refer all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the Local Authority Designated Officer (LADO) within one working day prior to any internal investigation; and to the Disclosure and Barring Service (DBS) as appropriate

-3.9 Understanding the views of children
+3.9 Understanding the views of children.